 Limitations:

-A maximum of $30,000 per applicant may be requested for any type of truck and $24,000 for any type of car per applicant.
-More than one entity can apply for a regional application to purchase vehicles that will be used in a region.
-For example, three (3) applicants can use their applications for a regional application to get up to $90,000 ($30,000 each) for a pumper fire truck, tanker truck, etc. The applicant must agree to provide replacement insurance for any vehicle purchased with REAP funds.
+No vehicles will be purchased except for emergency vehicles (i.e. fire truck, ambulance, police cars).

 Buildings or building improvements are eligible only on property owned by or leased to the government for a minimum of 39 years.
 The remaining period of the lease must exceed the useful life of the building or improvement.
 The applicant must provide insurance for any building or facility improvement paid for with REAP funds.